Orestes dittmari: Characteristics

 Males are approximately 4.3 cm long.
 Like most members of the genus, they are almost monochrome, medium to dark brown in color and show a pair of elongated, dark spots on the metanotum.
 In front of and behind the eyes there are usually paired, clear spines that show a species-specific expression (see also Acanthotaxy of Heteropterygidae).
 The three pairs of occipital spines are designed as follows.
 The anterior supra-anantals are clearly defined as spines and are directed slightly outwards.
 The two pairs of anterior and posterior supraoccipital behind it are smaller, with the posterior pair being the smallest.
 The pair of spines behind the eyes of the supraorbital is about as long as the supra-anantal.
 Their spines are strongly conical and pointed.
 The spines of the anterior coronal located behind are strongly flattened on the sides and rounded to the tip.
-The central spine behind it (central coronale) is conical and slightly longer than the pair of spines behind it of the poterior coronals.
+The central spine behind it (central coronale) is conical and slightly longer than the pair of spines behind it of the posterior coronals.
 This and the pair of lateral coronals to the side are designed as small conical tubercles.
 Behind the eye, a clear edge (postocular carina) extends backwards, where it leads to a conical tubercle.
 The eyes are relatively small, circular and protruding strongly hemispherical.
 The antennae are shorter than the fore legs and consist of 23 segments.
 In addition to the structures on the head, a clear expansion of the mesonotum to the rear is typical of the species.

 Females are around 5 cm long and stocky in shape.
 Their coloring is dominated by shades of brown.
 It is complemented by patterns of almost white, dark brown and black spots.
 These lose more and more contrast with increasing age, until the animals are almost monotonous brown.
 There is a low crest on the head.
 The supra anantals are short, conical and blunt.
 The anterior supraoccipital are formed as small conical humps, the posterior supraoccipital are smaller and granulate.
 The supraorbitals are short, compressed at the sides and rounded to the tip.
 They are fused with the anterior coronals, which are laterally compressed and lamellar.
 The centrale coronale is only present as an indistinct little granule.
 The posterior and lateral coronals are conical tubercles.
 The postocular carina is clearly formed and its tip is recognizable as a triangular tubercle.
 The eyes, like those of the males, are relatively small, circular and protruding hemispherically.
 The antennae, made up of 25 segments, are longer than the fore legs.
 There are small tubercles on the body surface.
 The abdomen is clearly expanded laterally.